RajatStha/Community-Contribs/CentOS-7-deploy/README.md

 If the edits above worked, you'll get a message that postgresql is not available.

-**Install Postgresql 11** (Skipped these instructions - Followed the install steps from here https://www.postgresql.org/download/linux/redhat/)
+**Install Postgresql 11** (Skipped some of these instructions - Followed the install steps from here https://www.postgresql.org/download/linux/redhat/)

 START - RJ
 Followed the install steps from here https://www.postgresql.org/download/linux/redhat/